 In Foundation Stage and Year 1, the learning outcomes are referenced to Christianity and as appropriate to a range of other beliefs and cultures.
 From Year 2 to Year 6, Christianity is studied, and one other principal religion in some depth.
 We have one day each year in which children learn about a particular faith in depth, taking part in a range of linked activities such as cooking and art, which strengthen their understanding.

 There are no presumptions made as to the religious backgrounds and beliefs and values of the children and the staff.
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity, and we value the links, which are, and can be made between home, school, and a faith community.
 We organise for children to make visits to places of worship and for faith leaders to visit school to deliver assemblies.

 We acknowledge that each religion studied can contribute to the education of all our pupils.
 We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible for both staff and children.

 The children at Whingate Primary School enjoy learning about other religions and why people choose, or choose not to follow a religion.
 Through their R.E. learning, the children are able to make links between their own lives and those of others in their community and in the wider world, developing an understanding of other people’s cultures and ways of life.
 As such, R.E. is integral to children’s understanding of their world and the part they will play in it.

-CLICK BELOW FOR THE RE PROGRESSION OF SKILLS DOCUMENT...
+CLICK BELOW FOR THE RE PROGRESSION OF KNOWLEDGE AND SKILLS DOCUMENT...